Chicago Tribune: 1948 U.S. presidential election

+1980s–1990s

 Kirkpatrick stepped down as editor in 1979 and was succeeded by Maxwell McCrohon, who served as editor until 1981.
-He was transitioned to a corporate position.
-McCrohon held the corporate position until 1983, when he left to become editor-in-chief of the United Press International.
-James Squires served as the paper's editor from July 1981 until December 1989.

-Jack Fuller served as the Tribunes editor from 1989 until 1993, when he became the president and chief executive officer of the Chicago Tribune.
+McCrohon was transitioned to a corporate position, which he held until 1983, when he left to become editor-in-chief of the United Press International.
+James Squires served as the paper's editor from 1981 to 1989.
+Jack Fuller served as the Tribunes editor from 1989 until 1993, when he became the president and CEO of Tribune Publishing.
 Howard Tyner served as the Tribunes editor from 1993 until 2001, when he was promoted to vice president/editorial for Tribune Publishing.

 The Tribune won 11 Pulitzer prizes during the 1980s and 1990s.
-Editorial cartoonist Dick Locher won the award in 1983, and editorial cartoonist Jeff MacNelly won one in 1985.
-Then, future editor Jack Fuller won a Pulitzer for editorial writing in 1986.
+Editorial cartoonist Dick Locher won the award in 1983, and editorial cartoonist Jeff MacNelly won in 1985.
+Then, future editor Fuller won a Pulitzer for editorial writing in 1986.
 In 1987, reporters Jeff Lyon and Peter Gorner won a Pulitzer for explanatory reporting, and in 1988, Dean Baquet, William Gaines and Ann Marie Lipinski won a Pulitzer for investigative reporting.
-In 1989, Lois Wille won a Pulitzer for editorial writing and Clarence Page snagged the award for commentary.
+In 1989, Lois Wille won a Pulitzer for editorial writing, and Clarence Page won the award for commentary.
 In 1994, Ron Kotulak won a Pulitzer for explanatory journalism, while R. Bruce Dold won it for editorial writing.
 In 1998, reporter Paul Salopek won a Pulitzer for explanatory writing, and in 1999, architecture critic Blair Kamin won it for criticism.

 In September 1981, baseball writer Jerome Holtzman was hired by the Tribune after a 38-year career at the Sun-Times.

-In September 1982, the Chicago Tribune opened a new $180 million printing facility, Freedom Center.
+In September 1982, the Chicago Tribune opened a new $180M printing facility, Freedom Center.

-In November 1982, Tribune managing editor William H. "Bill" Jones, who had won a Pulitzer Prize in 1971, died at age 43 of cardiac arrest as a result of complications from a long battle with leukemia.
+In November 1982, Tribune managing editor William H. "Bill" Jones, who had won a Pulitzer Prize in 1971, died at age 43 of cardiac arrest as a result of complications from leukemia.

 In May 1983, Tribune columnist Aaron Gold died at age 45 of complications from leukemia.
 Gold had coauthored the Tribune's "Inc." column with Michael Sneed and prior to that had written the paper's "Tower Ticker" column.

 The Tribune scored a coup in 1984 when it hired popular columnist Mike Royko away from the rival Sun-Times.